 Mississippi Democrats nominated prosecutor Scott Colom in Tuesday’s primary election to challenge incumbent Republican Sen. Cindy Hyde-Smith in the November U.S. Senate general election.

-The Associated Press called the race for Colom at 8:10 p.m. with 23% of the vote in, when Colom led with 69% of the vote compared to 22% for Priscilla Williams-Till and 9% for Albert Littell.
+The Associated Press called the race for Colom at 8:10 p.m. on Tuesday night.
+With 91% of votes counted as of Wednesday morning, Colom led with 73% of the vote compared to 18% for Priscilla Williams-Till and 9% for Albert Littell.

 Colom currently serves as the Lowndes County district attorney.
 Former President Joe Biden nominated the Mississippian to serve as a judge for the U.S. District Court for the Northern District of Mississippi on Oct.
 14, 2022.